BACKCOUNTRY TIPS FROM BD ATHLETE AND AVALANCHE FORECASTER MIKE BARNEY

 ABOUT MIKE BARNEY:

-Few people spend more days on snow than BD Athlete Mike Barney.
+Few people spend more days on snow than Black Diamond backcountry Athlete Mike Barney.
 He’s been a ski guide for the last 17 years and spends on average nine months every 365 days taking clients into the mountains.

 He’s amassed a level of knowledge in the mountains that’s unparalleled, which is why he’s continually sought after by the best guiding outfits around the world.